mpkondrashin/sandboxer/README.md

 ## Features

-1. Inspected objects: Files and URLs
+1. Inspected objects: Files and URLs.
-2. Supported sandboxes: Vision One and Deep Discovery Analyzer
+2. Supported sandboxes: Vision One and Deep Discovery Analyzer.
-3. Supported platforms: Windows and macOS
+3. Supported platforms: Windows and macOS.
+4. Auto notification and download when new version is released.
+5. Store analysis fesults for two months (this is configurable option).

 Sandboxer submissions window:

 <p align="center"><img src="resources/captures/submissions.png" width="300px"/></p>

 ## Installation
 Installation and usage video: